-Groups of design students from Germany, France and Italy competed in creating an office desk based on electric lifting columns from LINAK.
-In each country, students competed against each other and a local votes decided a local winner.
+Design students from Germany, France and Italy competed in creating an office desk based on electric lifting columns from LINAK.
+In each country, students

 The great challenge for everybody was to merge and harmonise technology, functionality and design.
 It is not just enough to create rooms for people.
 The selected furniture also needed to help people sustain a fit and healthy lifestyle – physically as well as mentally.